DrK-Lo/lotterhoslabprotocols/ddradlibprep.md

 oset by a 0-2 bp insertion.
 For both reads, this will oset the sequencer at the restriction site so that it is not blinded by the laser.
 The p7 adapter (right) was designed to also contain a 4-bp degenerate base sequence that we can use to identify PCR duplicates.
-This sequence was accompanied by another 4-bp that were designed to making sure the adapters anneal together well.
+This sequence was accompanied by another 4-bp that were designed to make sure the adapters anneal together well.
 FOR DDRAD, YOU SHOULD CHOOSE ENZYMES THAT ARE NOT SENSITIVE TO DNA METHYLATION.